 We turn left at Gates Pass Road, built in 1883 by saloonkeeper and miner Thomas Gates.
 It gently curves as it ascends to the Gates Pass Overlook.
 The scenic pullout is the park’s most popular destination, particularly at sunset.

 From Gates Pass, the road descends into Tucson, past the castle-like turrets of the International Wildlife Museum.
 At Camino de Oeste, the road becomes Speedway Boulevard shortly before it reaches an intersection with I-10.

 Note: Mileages are approximate.

 Directions: From Speedway Boulevard in Tucson, go northwest on Interstate 10 for 8 miles to Ina Road (Exit 248).
 Turn left onto Ina Road and continue 2.7 miles to Wade Road.
-Turn left onto Wade Road, which becomes Picture Rocks Road, and continue 3.5 miles to Golden Gate Road, an unmarked gravel road.
-Turn left onto Golden Gate Road and continue 6 miles to Sandario Road.
-Turn left onto Sandario Road and continue 0.3 miles to Kinney Road.
+Turn left onto Wade Road, which becomes Picture Rocks Road, and continue 7.2 miles to Sandario Road.
+Turn left onto Sandario Road and continue 3.9 miles to Kinney Road.
 Turn left onto Kinney Road and continue 2.7 miles to a “T” intersection.
 Turn left to stay on Kinney Road, then continue 3.8 miles to Gates Pass Road.
 Turn left onto Gates Pass Road, which becomes Speedway Boulevard, and continue 10 miles back to the starting point.

 Vehicle Requirements: A high-clearance vehicle is recommended for Golden Gate Road.